sa7bi/Laravly/readme.md

 * Generate some statiscs for every url generated
 * User accounts

-## Feel free to contribute to my little project.
+## Please feel free to contribute to my little project.